 - Heavy or irregular periods

 So if you have any of the above symptoms and think you might be suffering from an under-active thyroid, or if you still have symptoms of hypothyroidism even after taking medication, then contact us for a personally tailored nutrition plan to help put your body and hormones back into balance.
 We can also assist with weight loss, which is often hard to achieve when you have hypothyroidism.
 Take a look at our Metabolic Balance programme, which might help those of you with an under active thyroid (hypothyroidism) to lose weight.

-Disclaimer: The information and advice provided by The Nutritional Therapy Clinic is not intended as a substitute for medical advice.
+*Disclaimer: The information and advice provided by The Nutritional Therapy Clinic is not intended as a substitute for medical advice.
 Any person suffering from conditions requiring medical attention, or who have symptoms that concern them, should consult a doctor.
 Testimonials on this site are examples of what we have done for other clients and of what some of our clients have said about us.
 However, we cannot guarantee the results in any case.
 Your results may vary and every situation is different.
 Please see our disclaimer section for further information.

 Click here to contact us or call now for a free no obligation chat, to find out how a nutritionist can help you improve your health and hormonmal balance and even lose weight even if you have hypothyroidism.
 Appointments are available in Harley Street, London and virtually for those outside of London or based internationally, telephone 0203 907 6848 or email by clicking here